October is the month many local gardeners have been waiting for. October and November are the ideal months to plant a garden in Kihei.

 It's still too hot to plant the French and Italian beans but limas and the high and low desert varieties featured in my post on Southwestern beans can usually be planted in October with good results.

 October through December are the months to order seed potatoes.
-Irish Eyes Garden Seeds, Potato Garden Company and Territorial Seeds sell organic or natural seed potatoes and will ship to Hawaii.
+Irish Eyes Garden Seeds , Potato Garden Company and Territorial Seeds sell organic or natural seed potatoes and will ship to Hawaii.

 Potatoes are heat sensitive - some winters it's just too hot to grow them successfully in Kihei.
 I've found the best time to plant seed potatoes is in December.
 If we have a warm winter, the plants can become heat stressed and collapse when they begin to form the potatoes.
+I recommend planting the early varieties - they need 60 to 80 days to maturity.
+For more information see my post about growing Potatoes.

 Potatoes from the market can be planted, although they aren't recommended by Mainland gardeners.
 Look for older organic potatoes that are starting to sprout.
 Early varieties like Yukon Gold are ideal for our short season.
 Many of the potato varieties sold at the market are also sold at Potato Garden - their website is helpful for identifying the early, mid and late season varieties.